pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

 This interface is implemented by several classes.
 The figure below shows a simplified class diagram displaying the relationships between it and the main classes used to build different counters.
 These classes will be explained in more detail in the following sections.

+The toolkit has several pre-defined counters, which are specified in the CounterType class.
+They are:

+When working with counters, a best practice is to name them according to the following convention:

+<div align="center"> <service_or_component_name>.<method_name>.<counter_name> </div>

 ### Managing counters

 ### Wrapping up